chrisF943/CEN4802/README.md

 - `java.util.logging` for logging application data.
 - `javax.mail` for automated delivery of logs to relevant team members.

+Both sets of notes used during the presentations are available in this repository.

 [Midterm Presentation](https://youtu.be/Lmdk7h2Cs2c)
 [Final presentation](https://youtu.be/cOi2YND2beE)